 While you may or may not be tested on the martingale collar at your test, it’s always a good idea to be familiar with a wide variety of collar and harness types.

 - Spread the collar wide and slip it over the dog’s head.

 - There are no opening latches on the martingale.
 If it’s the appropriate size, it should be able to easily slide over the dog’s head.

-- Clip leash to the ring on the adjustable portion of the collar.
+- At your test, you’ll be asked where to secure the leash on this collar.
+Clip leash to the ring on the adjustable portion of the collar.
 For some brands, the adjustable area is on a chain; for others, it’s on a fabric loop.